seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 My account was restored overnight on 2022, Friday, August 26th.
 I am really happy to have my account back.
 Unfortunately, I am now dealing with a new large problem: my brand new laptop had severe issues last night, the screen failed partially, there were several crashes, and the laptop had its first kernel panic (also being my first Linux kernel panic to date) I am working towards fixing this issue now, it appears to be a hardware issue after diagnostics, but I also feel OS virtualization also had a play in it.
 Everything is back to normal now.
 Thank you GitHub! - 2022, Friday, August 26th

+My account was still up today, but I decided to update my documentation regarding the flag/suspension, as some changes needed to be made. - 2022, Saturday, August 27th

 ### Survey

 <details><summary><p lang="en"><b>Click/tap here to expand/collapse this image table (survey messages with and without remote content)</b></p></summary>